gipi/blog/_posts/2017-09-06-create-rootfs-for-embedded.md

 >
 > Its main limitation compared to debootstrap is that it uses apt and dpkg directly so can only work on a debian system - debootstrap depends on nothing but shell, wget, binutils and thus can run pretty-much anywhere.

+This is not a complete replacement for the images linked above since at the end of the procedure won't have a linux kernel to use to start ``QEMU`` but I think it's useful for someone with already a running instance.

+## Create the filesystem

+The dependencies on a Debian system are

 ```
 $ sudo apt-get install qemu multistrap qemu-user-static
 ```

-Then we can create a root fs, since I am corageous I choose to create one for the PowerPC architecture
+since I am corageous I choose to create one root filesystem for the PowerPC architecture: save the content below as ``multistrap.conf``

 ```
 [General]